Byron/gitoxide/README.md

 #### How to deal with build failures

 On some platforms, installation may fail due to lack of tools required by `C` toolchains.
-This can generally be avoided by installation with `cargo install gitoxide --no-default-features --features small`.
+This can generally be avoided by installation with `cargo install gitoxide --no-default-features --features max-pure`.

 What follows is a list of known failures.